-On May 7, 2005, the voters within the District approved the levy and collection of an annual contract tax imposed on all taxable property within the boundaries of the District at an unlimited amount per \$100 of assessed valuation for purposes of making payments pursuant to the Master District contract.
-The Commission approved the levy of a contract tax by the District in a sufficient amount to make payments related to the above noted contracts.
-During the current fiscal year, the District levied an ad valorem contract tax rate of \$0.045 per \$100 of assessed valuation, which resulted in a tax levy of \$10,066 on the adjusted taxable valuation of \$22,369,189 for the 2023 tax year.
+On May 7, 2005, the voters within the District approved the levy and collection of an annual contract tax imposed on all taxable property within the boundaries of the District at an unlimited amount per \$100 of assessed valuation for purposes of making payments pursuant to the Master District.
+By Order dated July 10, 2006, the Commission approved the levy of a contract tax by the District in a sufficient amount to make payments related to the above noted contracts.

-NOTE 6.
-CONTRACT WITH THE MASTER DISTRICT (Continued)
+NOTE 8.
+MASTER DISTRICT CONTRACT (Continued)